 Floatel International is a Swedish company that manages offshore accommodation vessels, or floatels, primarily supporting oil and gas production personnel and operations in deepwater regions globally.
 Floatel was formed by its management and the GEC team in 2006.
 After an IPO in Norway, Floatel later was taken private by another investor group in 2011.

 Frontier Drilling was a Norwegian company that owned seven offshore drilling vessels, including five with ultra-deepwater capabilities.
 GEC helped to fund the growth of Frontier and sold the company to Noble Corp.
-(NYSE: NE) in 2010.
+(US: NE) in 2010.

 Seajacks International, a company based in England, operates offshore, self-elevating liftboats that provide oil and gas production, maintenance and wind farm installation services in the North Sea.
 Its management and the GEC team formed the company in 2006.
 After an IPO in Norway, Seajacks later was taken private by another investor group in 2010.

 Chiles Offshore was based in Houston and globally operated five next-generation, offshore drilling vessels.
 The company was formed in 1997 by its management and the GEC team, which together designed and built these initial, ultra-premium class, jackup rigs.
-After an IPO in the U.S., Chiles was sold to Ensco plc (NYSE: ESV) in 2002.
+After an IPO in the U.S., Chiles was sold to Ensco plc (US: ESV) in 2002.